osharuda/home-lab-easy-kit/README.md

 ## Contributing

 Everyone is welcome to participate this project.
 Discuss changes you want to make with author first before doing pull request.
-I do not promise the answer will be quick, however I'll try to everyone.
+I do not promise the answer will be quick, however I'll try to respond t everyone.

 Contribution may be made in several forms:
 1. Testing.
 There were some testing, but it's not enough.
 I am certain there are bugs, I hope not many of them.
 Using the project and submitting issues will be very helpful.